johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 I'm not going to go into the specifics of the above snippet since it's been covered previously in the tutorial.
 We'll use this again for our other HTML pages.

+Before moving forward, head to [this URL](https://github.com/johnstonbl01/clementinejs-fcc/blob/master/public/img/twitter_logo_32x26.png) and download a copy of the Twitter logo.
+Save it within the `/public/img` directory.

 Now, let's create a container `div` in the `body` with the remainder of our functionality.

 _login.html_: